terraref/workflow-pilot/notes.md

 ```

 ## Debugging

-Lots of lessons learned in debugging
+Debugging problems was challening.
 * `pegasus-status` is useful
 * `pegasus-analyzer` is even more useful
-* sudo ls -lR /var/lib/condor/execute can show the current state of things
+* `sudo ls -lR /var/lib/condor/execute` can show the current state of things in condor
 * Don't forget the condor tools, e.g., `condor_q`